-The 3rd trimester is where the baby just gets bigger and bigger until there is no more room left in the womb, or in your partner’s body!
+The 3rd trimester is where the baby gets bigger and bigger until there is no more room left in the womb or your partner’s body!

-Your babies bones are getting stronger now and their taste will develop.
+Your baby’s bones are getting stronger now, and their taste will develop.
 Finger and toenails are fully formed, as are their kidneys.

 A lot of the growth in the 3rd trimester involves putting on more fat underneath their skin (the baby, not your partner).
 This is preparation to regulate their own temperature outside of the womb.

-Towards the end, their lungs are in great working order and are being fully tested with the amniotic fluid.
+Towards the end, their lungs are in great working order and fully tested with the amniotic fluid.

-At 37 weeks, the baby is considered to be full term, which basically means they are ready to come out and make noise.
+At 37 weeks, the baby is considered full-term, which means they are ready to come out and make noise.

 So much noise.

-Eventually, the babies head will move further down, engaging in the cervix ready for birth!
+Eventually, the baby’s head will move further down, engaging in the cervix, ready for birth!
 Unless they decide to come out feet first.
 That hurts, by the way.